shakthi-sp/PowerBI-Projects/README.md

-This folder contains, interactive Power BI dashboards and reports for data analysis that i have created.
+This repository contains, interactive Power BI dashboards and reports for data analysis that i have created.